Hardiness zones

 Pruning: Delicately and gingerly remove old flower stalks wearing full protective clothing.

-Propagation: Seed, cuttings (very easy to root), division (easy if only the leaves weren't so stout and pointed).
+Propagation: Seed, cuttings (very easy to root), division (easy if only the leaves weren't so dangerously stout and pointed).

 Disease and pests: Spider mites

-Additional comments: Banana yucca is a VERY tough arid plant, but potentially VERY dangerous because of its stiff sharply pointed leaves.
-It is best used in very open large xeric landscape spaces AWAY from heavy human traffic and inflated sports balls.
-Banana yucca is a real 'downer' plant for volleyball, football, basketball, soccer, four square, and pool ball enthusiasts.
+Additional comments: Banana yucca is a VERY tough arid plant that is great for expansive desert landscaped areas.
+However, it is VERY dangerous because of its stiff, sharply-pointed leaves.
+It is best used AWAY from heavy human traffic and inflated sports balls.